 Writing Case Reports: Free Five-Part Webinar Series

-This five-part case report webinar series dissects the essential sections of a case report and demystifies the writing process, making it easy for you to write your own case report!
-Join the Massage Therapy Foundation (MTF) for a new, complimentary webinar series in collaboration with Associated Bodywork & Massage Professionals (ABMP).
-If you miss the webinar live do not fret!
-The recordings will be available within a week after each one takes place.
-Check back here for the links to the recordings.
+This five-part case report webinar series breaks down the most important elements of a good case report and walks you through the writing process, making it easy for you to write your own case report.
+Join MTF for this complimentary webinar series collaboration between MTF and the Associated Bodywork & Massage Professionals (ABMP).

 1. Writing a Case Report: Where do you start?

 A case report is a description of a client seen in clinical practice which is written in a scientific manner.
 Case reports may be the only evidence published on massage therapy for a given condition, and may be the “springboard” for researchers to develop larger studies.
 In this introductory webinar, you will learn how to decide which case might be worth documenting.
 You will also learn about the different sections of the case report and how to choose the journal to which you will submit your report.